steffenhaug/chanterelle-zed/README.md

 ## Development
 The colors are generated with a [Julia Notebook](https://github.com/steffenhaug/Chanterelle).

 It is still early in development, and is bound to change a little bit.
-In particular, the theme currently does not define ANSI terminal colors.
+In particular, the theme currently does not define ANSI terminal colors, because I have not been able to pick hues that I both like, and which fit the theme!
 In the meantime, I suggest you steal the ones from another theme you like as theme overrides.